L-Strobel/omod/src/main/kotlin/de/uniwuerzburg/omod/core/models/models.md

-This package contains simple data classes and enumerations with no methods except for getters and factory methods.
+This package contains simple data classes and enumerations.
+These data structures should not have internal logic except getters, factory methods, and iteration procedures.